 Another ad read:

-Fast forward 30 years, Microsoft Excel is still the undisputed leader in spreadsheets with more than 750 million users, and remains a staple in most offices.
+Fast forward 30 years, Microsoft Excel is still the undisputed leader in spreadsheets with more than 750 million users, and remains to be a staple in most offices.
 Honestly, who doesn’t use Excel?
-Its accessibility, ease of use, and flexibility just makes Excel the first choice for crunching numbers.
+It’s accessibility, ease of use, and flexibility just makes Excel the first choice for crunching numbers.

 Facing today’s challenges with Excel

-However, to quote another Excel ad from the 80’s – ”The computer world was a very different place five years ago.
+However, to again quote an Excel ad from the 80’s – ”The computer world was a very different place five years ago.
 Chances are, your business was too.”

 How far has Excel come to address the current needs of business users?